Data sanitization: Sanitizing devices

 There are three main methods of data sanitization for complete erasure of data: physical destruction, cryptographic erasure, and data erasure.
-All three erasure methods aim to ensure that deleted data cannot be accessed even through advanced forensic methods, which maintains the privacy of individuals’ data even after the mobile device is no longer in use.
+All three erasure methods aim to ensure that deleted data cannot be accessed even through advanced forensic methods, which maintains the privacy of individuals' data even after the mobile device is no longer in use.

 Physical destruction

 Physical erasure involves the manual destruction of stored data.
-This method uses mechanical shredders or degaussers to shred devices, such as phones, computers, hard drives, and printers, into small individual pieces.
+This method uses mechanical shredders or degaussers to shred devices, such as phones, computers, hard drives, and printers, into small pieces.
 Varying levels of data security levels require different levels of destruction.

 Degaussing is most commonly used on hard disk drives (HDDs), and involves the utilization of high energy magnetic fields to permanently disrupt the functionality and memory storage of the device.
-When data is exposed to this strong magnetic field, any memory storage is neutralized and can not be recovered or used again.
-Degaussing does not apply to solid state disks (SSDs) as the data is not stored using magnetic methods.
+When data is exposed to this strong magnetic field, any memory storage is neutralized and cannot be recovered or used again.
+Degaussing does not apply to solid-state disks (SSDs) as the data is not stored using magnetic methods.
 When particularly sensitive data is involved it is typical to utilize processes such as paper pulp, special burn, and solid state conversion.
-This will ensure proper destruction of all sensitive media including paper, Hard and Soft copy media, optical media, specialized computing hardware.
+This will ensure proper destruction of all sensitive media including paper, hard- and soft-copy media, optical media, and specialized computing hardware.

-Physical destruction often ensures that data is completely erased and cannot be used again.
+Physical destruction often ensures that data is completely erased and cannot be retrieved.
 However, the physical by-products of mechanical waste from mechanical shredding can be damaging to the environment, but a recent trend in increasing the amount of e-waste material recovered by e-cycling has helped to minimize the environmental impact.
+Shredding doesn't actually destroy data, but merely makes it more difficult to access by damaging the drive.
+Data recovery from a shredded drive is physically possible, as experimentally confirmed.
 Furthermore, once data is physically destroyed, it can no longer be resold or used again.
+For these reasons, shredding does not make much sense, and it is recommended to choose other methods that actually destroy data.